How to optimize queries

 performancelabel to your PR to get information about the performance changes

 Only changes > 20% are reported.
-Clickhouse queries are run on a private clickhouse node from our clickhouse chart and pre-populated with data.
+ClickHouse queries are run on a private ClickHouse installation with pre-populated data.